BRGM/ComPASS/doc/introduction.rst

 As of today, using
 `conda environments <https://docs.conda.io/projects/conda/en/latest/user-guide/concepts/environments.html>`_
-is probably the fatest way to get ready to use ComPASS.
+is probably the fastest way to get ready to use ComPASS.
 It will download a lot of dependencies, that may represent a subsequent payload and will occupy a certain amount of your drive, but you will end up with an isolated environments to use and/or develop ComPASS.